-IT risk is business risk-specifically, the business risk associated with the use, ownership, operation, involvement, influence and adoption of IT within an enterprise.
+IT risk is a business risk-specifically, the business risk associated with the use, ownership, operation, involvement, influence, and adoption of IT within an enterprise.
 It consists of IT-related events and conditions that could potentially impact the business.
 It can occur with both uncertain frequency and magnitude, and it creates challenges in meeting strategic goals and objectives.

 The measure of an IT risk can be determined as a product of threat, vulnerability and asset values.
 To assess the IT Risk Derayah undertakes various controls testing including penetration tests, independent reviews and detailed IT risk assessments and scorecard based models to set capital reserves within pillar II risks.
-For the purpose of mitigating IT Risk Derayah has dedicated Disaster Recover and Business Continuity arrangements.
+To mitigate IT Risk Derayah has dedicated Disaster Recover and Business Continuity arrangements.

-5. Credit Risk Disclosure
+4. Credit Risk Disclosure

-Credit risk is defined as the potential that counterparty will fail to meet its obligations in accordance with agreed terms.
+Credit risk is defined as the potential that counterparty will fail to meet its obligations following agreed terms.
 The goal of credit risk management is to maximize returns by maintaining optimal credit risk exposure within acceptable parameters.